trellix-enterprise/EDR-Integration-Scripts/real-time-search-reaction/README.md

 This is a collection of scripts to run Real-Time-Search and optional to execute reactions.

-The script requires tenant_region, client_id and client_secret and api key to execute real-time searches.
+The script requires client_id and client_secret and api key to execute real-time searches.
 Client_ID and Client_Secrets can get generated with the [trellix_edr_creds_generator.py](https://github.trellix.com/trellix-products/EDR-Integration-Scripts/blob/develop/trellix_edr_creds_generator.py) script posted in the main [repository](https://github.trellix.com/trellix-products/EDR-Integration-Scripts).

 Search Hash Usage: